Multiple Dirichlet Series and Shifted Convolutions: A double Dirichlet series

 Our first objective is to find an upper bound for

-Note that as $Q$ is relatively prime to $\ell_1\ell_2N_0 $, we may assume that the $u_j$ are eigenfunctions of the Hecke operators at primes $p$ dividing $Q$, with eigenvalues $\lambda_j(p)$.
+Note that as $Q$ has been chosen to be relatively prime to $N$, we may assume that, for both oldforms and newforms, the $u_j$ are eigenfunctions of the Hecke operators at primes $p$ dividing $Q$, with eigenvalues $\lambda_j(p)$.
 A consequence of this is that for $(n,Q)=1$, and $p$ dividing $Q$,

 The right hand side of \eqref{target} then follows after a simple computation.